 The Almanac of American Politics calls Sanders a “practical and successful legislator.”
 Throughout his career he has focused on the shrinking American middle class and the growing income and wealth gaps in the United States.
 As chairman of the Senate Committee on Veterans’ Affairs, Sanders in 2014 passed legislation reforming the VA health care system.
 Congressional Quarterly said he was able “to bridge Washington’s toxic partisan divide and cut one of the most significant deals in years.”

-Today, Sanders remains on the veterans committee and was tapped by Senate leadership to be the ranking member of the Senate Health, Education, Labor, and Pensions (HELP) Committee.
+Today, Sanders remains on the veterans committee and was tapped by Senate leadership to be the chairman of the Senate Health, Education, Labor, and Pensions (HELP) Committee.
 He also serves on the Environment and Public Works Committee, where he has focused on global warming and rebuilding our nation’s crumbling infrastructure.
 He is a member of the Energy and Natural Resources Committee, where he has championed efforts to transform our energy system from fossil fuels to renewable power sources like solar and wind.
 He also sits on the Senate Budget Committee, which he was chairman of last Congress, and led the committee’s fight against corporate greed.

 Married: Jane O’Meara Sanders

 The Sanders family resides in Burlington, Vt.